 Ready to bring some soul food to your dinner table?
 Give these southern smothered pork chops a try, and we promise you won’t be disappointed.
 Don’t forget to share with us—we can’t wait to hear how it turns out!

-Southern Smothered Pork Chops Recipe
+Southern Smothered Pork Chops and Rice Recipe

 Ingredients